akiliscode/project-bikesharing/Readme.md

 # Predicting Bike-Sharing Patterns

-> In this project which is part of Udacity Nanodegree program, I built a neural network using only Numpy to carry out a prediction problem on bike sharing patterns prediction.
+> In this project which is part of Udacity Deep Learning Nanodegree program, I built a neural network using only Numpy to carry out a prediction problem on bike sharing patterns prediction.
 This project implements forward and back propagation.

 >My contribution is located in the [my_answers.py](my_answers.py) .
 Optionnaly consult it